-The most common sites of APSS are caudal to the left kidney, in the region of the colorectal vasculature, and associated with vessels of the spleen.
-Nests of small tortuous vessels can usually be identified during ultrasound examination using Doppler color-flow.
-Surgical exploration for shunt ligation should not be done in animals with suspected PSVA associated with APSS because finding APSS confirms the presence of portal hypertension.
-However, liver biopsies should be collected from these patients to determine the underlying cause.
+The most common sites of APSSs are caudal to the left kidney, in the region of the colorectal vasculature, and associated with vessels of the spleen.
+Nests of small tortuous vessels can usually be identified during ultrasound examination using Doppler color flow.
+Although esophageal varicoceles are most common in people, this location does not predominate in animals.
+Surgical exploration for shunt ligation should not be done in animals with suspected PSVAs associated with APSSs, because finding an APSS confirms the presence of portal hypertension.
+Liver biopsies are needed to determine the underlying cause of portal hypertension.

-Clinical signs include episodic HE, PU/PD, vomiting, diarrhea (sometimes bloody), and abdominal effusion.
-Laboratory abnormalities consistent with a primary underlying hepatic disease can be seen in addition to markers of shunting (RBC microcytosis, low BUN and creatinine, hypocholesterolemia, and ammonium biurate crystalluria).
-Hyperbilirubinemia may or may not be present, depending on the underlying cause.
-Ligation of multiple APSS is contraindicated, because this is a compensatory response to portal hypertension.
+Clinical signs of APSSs include episodic HE, PU/PD, vomiting, diarrhea (sometimes bloody), and abdominal effusion.
+Laboratory abnormalities consistent with a primary underlying hepatic disease can be seen in addition to markers of shunting (RBC microcytosis, low BUN and creatinine, hypocholesterolemia, ammonium biurate crystalluria, and subnormal protein C activity).
+Hyperbilirubinemia may be present, depending on the underlying cause.
+Ligation of multiple APSSs is contraindicated, because this is a compensatory response to portal hypertension.
 Banding of the vena cava to reduce the extent of shunting is ill advised.
-Medical treatment to minimize signs of HE and sodium restriction combined with diuretics are used to control abdominal effusion.
-Dogs and cats with APSS can live several years or longer uneventfully with appropriate medical and nutritional support.
+Medical treatment to minimize signs of HE along with sodium restriction and combination diuretic therapy are used to control abdominal effusion.
+Dogs and cats with APSSs can live several years without clinical signs, some having a normal lifespan uneventfully when provided with appropriate medical and nutritional support.